 Sounds like Hunter Biden to me.

-The U.S. district judge, Federico Moreno sentenced Kodak Black to 46 months in prison, along with three years of supervised release, and may prosecutors charge the rapper Pompano Beach for crimes that involve falsifying information on a federal form to purchase three firearms.
+The U.S. District Judge, Federico Moreno, sentenced Kodak Black to 46 months in prison, along with three years of supervised release.

-By the way, apparently a Grammy nominated rapper.
+By the way, apparently Grammy-nominated rapper.

-Well Hunter admits that his wife threw the gun away.
+Well, Hunter admits that his wife threw the gun away.

 Well, why is he allowed to get away with it?